Home/Building Blocks/Hallucination Detection

 Citation Requirements

-Force model to cite sources for each claim
+Force model to cite sources for each claim.
+Enables post-hoc verification.
+Perplexity and Google SGE use this pattern.

 Effectiveness: High for verifiable claims